 Get Your Dog Used To The Car From The Get-Go

 The most important pointer is to make driving in a car a pleasant experience from the moment you start spending time together.
 Many vets recommend you drive your new pet home, rather than pack them in a crate and fly them there, because it’s far less stressful on your dog.

-Within the first days of being home, take your dog somewhere fun in the car—to a park, or a beach—so they start associating it immediately with good things.
-Make sure you make each trip pleasant—don’t play the music too loudly, talk to them if they seem nervous, and make sure they’re comfortably settled.
+Within the first days of being home, take your dog somewhere fun in the car — to a park or a dog beach — so they start immediately associating the car with good things.
+Make sure you make each trip pleasant; don’t play the music too loudly, talk to them if they seem nervous, and make sure they’re comfortably settled.

 Tips For A Pleasant Trip